emad-elsaid/emad-elsaid.github.io/_posts/2020-10-1-single-machine-startup-company-system-part-2.md

 * OpenProject instead of Jira/Asana/Trello
-* **Use it as git server**, on the server create a directory for the project then `git init --bare` then add it as a remote on your machine `user@server.ip.address:/path/to/directory` then you can push/pull/branch it'll act like github just without a UI
+* **Use it as git server**, on the server create a directory for the project then `git init --bare` then add it as a remote on your machine `user@server.ip.address:/path/to/directory** then you can push/pull/branch it'll act like github just without a UI

+**Note:** You can have an OpenVPN server running instead of using SOCKS5 proxy.